jcstroud/keres/docs/index.rst

 protein starts to form fibers in a rapidly accelerating reaction that eventually converts all of the protein to fibers.

-The moment at which the first fiber appears is the point of transition from the "lag phase" of no fibers to the "signal phase" where fibers are present.
+The moment at which the first fibers are detected is the point of transition from the "lag phase" of no fibers to the "signal phase" where fibers are present.
 The "signal phase" gets its name from the fact that the fibers produce signal